mjgus27/Assessment-debugging/README.md

 ## Instructions

 1. Clone this repo
 2. Ensure python (version 3.10 or 3.11) and uv are installed.
-Use "uv python pin 3.1x" if there incompatible versions present.
+Use "uv python pin 3.1x" if there are incompatible versions present.
 3. Run "uv sync" to grab dependencies
 4. Run "uv run python main.py" to start the app and access in the browser at localhost:10030